Los Angeles Lashings: Exhibition league

 In July 2020, the player registration for the Minor League Cricket exhibition league began.
 On August 15, 2020, USA Cricket announced the teams participating in the exhibition league matches, also listing the owners for each team.
-The draft for the exhibition league began on August 22, 2020, with the SoCal Lashings releasing their squad on August 24.
-Abhimanyu Rajp was later named as captain for the SoCal Lashings for the exhibition league.
+The draft for the exhibition league began on August 22, 2020, with the Lashings releasing their squad on August 24.
+Abhimanyu Rajp was later named as captain for the Los Angeles Lashings for the exhibition league.